 Do I Really Need An Ion Exchanger Water Softener?

-You will need an ion exchange water softener if you have hard water problems in excess of 35 grains per gallon.
+- You will need an ion exchange water softener if the hardness exceeds 35 grains per gallon.

 Is there any alternative for ion exchange water softener?